-As of October 2018, we’re a Level 1 B-BBEE contributor, and improving every day.
+As of December 2023, we’ve maintained our status as a Level 1 B-BBEE contributor, and improving every day.

 The agency’s equity is owned by the Imvula Trust, which means that R3 out of every R10 of post-tax profit goes to educating young black South Africans who can’t afford a tertiary education.
 An additional 5 percent of our equity is held by a Black Staff Ownership Trust, and our company demographic is reflected in our country’s demographic.